Plotting rjuliabugs draws using bayesplot package

 mcmc_dens_overlay

-Similar to mcmc_hist_by_chain
+Similar to mcmc_hist_by_chain, the

-function distinguishes between Markov
+mcmc_dens_overlay function distinguishes between Markov

 chains; however, rather than showing them in separate panels, it